ARCOM Committee Members 2024-2025

 Secretary

-Dr. Nicola Callaghan, Glasgow Caledonian University, UK
+Dr Nicola McPhail, Glasgow Caledonian University, UK

-Dr. Nicola Callaghan is a Senior Lecturer in Construction Project Management at Glasgow Caledonian University (GCU).
+Dr Nicola McPhail is a Senior Lecturer in Construction Project Management at Glasgow Caledonian University (GCU).
 She has a BSc (Hons) in Quantity Surveying, a PhD relating to the delivery of energy efficient homes and has contributed to the leadership of a variety of postgraduate programmes in the UK, Asia and the Middle East.
 Her academic vision includes; the reduction of carbon emissions, energy efficient decision making, and the non-energy benefits associated with building design.
 Her work on the health and wellbeing of an ageing population relates to how the Built Environment can improve the lives of some of the most vulnerable people in society which aligns with the United Nations Sustainable Development Goals.
 Her contribution to this research area hopes to improve economic and social value efficiencies within social housing providers, drawing together the housing, energy and health sectors by creating a more joined-up approach to housing improvements.

-Dr. John Spillane, University of Limerick, Ireland
+Dr John Spillane, University of Limerick, Ireland

-Membership Secretary
+Membership Officer

-Dr. John Spillane, University of Limerick, Ireland
+Dr John Spillane, University of Limerick, Ireland

 Since first being introduced to ARCOM in 2011 during my doctoral studies, it has subsequently formed my development as an active, industry orientated construction management researcher.
 After joining the Committee in 2017, I was nominated to the role of ARCOM Membership Secretary in 2019, where I continue to develop our membership base, both individual and institutional membership.
 In addition to this, I have continued to engage with ARCOM and its community, in its continued evolution over the coming years, contributing where and whenever I can.
 As an Associate Professor at University of Limerick, I lead construction management research, while also course director for the BSc (Hons) in Construction Management and Engineering programme within the School of Engineering.
 My research spans the discipline and is primarily industry focused, working with numerous partners throughout the UK and Ireland.